finelog/QRoffline/README.md

 Basically I am using for myself convenience.
 However, If you like it and have some troubles or suggestions, welcome to create a issue, I will try my best to fix or improve it.

 ## How To Use
 If you are using The Chrome Browser, you can go Settings->Extensions.check the Developer mode box on the top right, click the "load unpacked extension" button, choose the QRoffline folder.
-And it's ok.
+And it's all done.

 So Easy, Right? \^_\^